Strawberry Fields (memorial): Description

-The entrance to the memorial is located on Central Park West at West 72nd Street, near where John Lennon was murdered outside his home, the Dakota.
+The entrance to the memorial is located on Central Park West at West 72nd Street, near where John Lennon was murdered outside The Dakota, the apartment building in which he lived.
 The memorial is a triangular piece of land falling away on the two sides of the park, and its focal point is a circular pathway mosaic of inlaid stones, with a single word, the title of Lennon's most famous song "Imagine".
 The mosaic, in the style of Portuguese pavement, is based on a Greco-Roman design.
 It was created by Italian craftsmen and was donated as a gift by the Italian city of Naples.

 A "floral border" surrounds Strawberry Fields.
 Along the borders of the area surrounding the mosaic are benches which are endowed in memory of other individuals and maintained by the Central Park Conservancy.
 Along a path toward the southeast, a plaque on a low glaciated outcropping of schist lists the nations which contributed to building the memorial.
 Lennon's widow Yoko Ono, who still lives in The Dakota, contributed over a million dollars for the landscaping and the upkeep endowment.

 The mosaics at the heart of a series of open and secret glades of lawn and glacier-carved rock outcroppings, bounded by shrubs and mature trees and woodland slopes, all designated a "quiet zone".
 A woodland walk winds through edge plantings between the glade-like upper lawn and the steep wooded slopes; it contains native rhododendrons and hollies, Carolina allspice (Calycanthus floridus), mountain laurel (Kalmia latifolia), viburnums, and jetbead.
 Wild shrub roses and a mature pink Magnolia × soulangeana flank the main walk.
 At the farthest northern tip of the upper series of lawns enclosed by woodland are three dawn redwood trees, which lose their needles but regain them every spring, an emblem of eternal renewal.
 The trees can be expected to reach a height of 36 m within 100 years, and eventually they will be visible from great distances in the park.